 The views from the statue are stunning, with Lisbon spreading before you.
 In good weather conditions, you can see as far as the Pena Palace in Sintra, some 20km away.

 Visiting the statue should be a relatively simple process, yet it’s not very easy to know exactly how to get there.
-To reach Cristo Rei across from Lisbon by public transport, you have 2 options:
+Here are your options to reach Cristo Rei across from Lisbon by public transport.

 Ferry + Bus (Recommended)